bukitjose/replit-root/README.md

 # Tutorial

-<p>To root or gain access to the system, we need to prepare the repl first.
-For example, you make a PHP web server, and then you can root the repl using the tutorial below.</p>
+<p>To root or gain access to the system, we need to prepare the repl first. you can make a PHP web server repl, and then you can root the repl using the tutorial below.</p>

 **Clone Script**